-It is sold as a single ingredient supplement but is also included in many nootropic and memory supplement formulas.
+It is sold as a single-ingredient supplement and is also included in many nootropic and memory supplement formulas.

-Huperzine A is so powerful that it’s used as an approved drug for treating Alzheimer’s in China.
-(44)
+Huperzine A is powerful enough that it’s used as an approved drug for treating Alzheimer’s in China.

-The general recommended dosage is 50 to 200 mcg taken twice daily.
-(45)
+The generally recommended dosage is 50 to 200 mcg taken twice daily.

 Unlike the herbs mentioned previously which are very safe, huperzine A is more likely to cause side effects.

-Huperzine A should not be taken with anticholinergic drugs like antihistamines, antidepressants, or the Alzheimer’s drug Aricept.
-(47)
+Huperzine A should not be taken with anticholinergic drugs, including antihistamines, antidepressants, and the Alzheimer’s drug Aricept.

 Galantamine (Galanthus caucasicus) is another acetylcholine-promoting herbal supplement that should be taken with caution.

-In the US, it’s been approved for treating Alzheimer’s and is available as both a prescription and over-the-counter remedy.
+In the US, it’s available as both a prescription drug and over-the-counter remedy.

-It is used to improve memory, reduce mental confusion, and slow the progression of Alzheimer’s.
-(48)
+It’s considered a first-line medication for mild to moderate Alzheimer’s and is used to improve memory, reduce mental confusion, and slow the progression of this disease.

 Galantamine’s list of side effects is very similar to those of huperzine A.

-And there are literally hundreds of medications it reacts badly with as well.
-(49)
+And there are literally hundreds of medications it reacts with badly as well.

-Before you give galantamine a try, we highly recommend discussing it with your doctor first.
+Note: Before you give galantamine a try, discuss it with your doctor first.

 More Herbal Acetylcholine Supplements

-While the above supplements are the most potent cholinergics, there are many other herbal remedies that exhibit some ability to increase acetylcholine:
+While the above supplements are the most potent cholinergics, there are several other herbs that exhibit some ability to increase acetylcholine:

 Nutrients That Increase Acetylcholine

-Here in our last group, you’ll learn about two important nutrients that support acetylcholine synthesis, one vitamin and one amino acid.
+In this last group, you’ll learn about two important nutrients that support acetylcholine synthesis — one vitamin and one amino acid.

 Vitamin B5 (pantothenic acid) is one of the B complex vitamins.

-That’s why you’ll sometimes find B5 added to alpha GPC, citicoline, and other brain supplements.
+That’s one reason that B5 is sometimes added to alpha-GPC, citicoline, and other brain supplements.

-Unlike most other vitamins, there is no RDA (Recommended Dietary Allowance) for vitamin B5, but the general recommended daily dosage is 5 mg.
-(59)
+Unlike most other vitamins, there is no RDA (Recommended Dietary Allowance) for vitamin B5, but the generally recommended daily dosage is 5 mg.

-If you take a good multivitamin, it very likely will meet or exceed this amount.
+If you take a good multivitamin, it very likely will meet or exceed this amount for vitamin B5.

-Acetyl-l-carnitine has fast-acting antidepressant properties too, making it a good choice if you have memory loss and depression.
-(62)
+Acetyl-l-carnitine has fast-acting antidepressant properties, making it a good choice if you have memory loss and depression.

-When shopping for an ALCAR supplement, avoid the less expensive version, l-carnitine, which cannot enter the brain.
-(63)
+When shopping for an ALCAR supplement, avoid the less expensive version, l-carnitine, which does not readily enter the brain.